 - In The Pale King, it is randomly revealed that Director Glendenning has a pathological hatred of mosquitoes.
 It comes back in a big way in one of the last chapters.

 - Sherlock Holmes practically defines this trope, what with his knowledge of everything from cigar ash to medical school mnemonics to tattoo techniques.

-- Someone quite rightly mentioned the film Slumdog Millionaire.
-The book on which it was based, the excellent Qand A by Vikas Swarup, therefore unquestionably belongs in the literary examples of this trope.
+- The book on which the aforementioned Slumdog Millionaire is based, the excellent Q & A by Vikas Swarup, unquestionably belongs in the literary examples of this trope.

 - On Cheers, Cliff somehow ends up a contestant on Jeopardy!.
 The clue categories align perfectly with his idiosyncratic "knowledge" (mothers, the Post Office, etc).
 He dominates the first rounds, amassing a pile of winnings, but of course ends up stupidly blowing it all in Final Jeopardy.

 - On Bones, one of the interns, Mr. Nigel-Murray, spouts off useless facts only vaguely related to the case whenever he gets nervous.
 Occasionally, his useless facts turn out to be helpful.

 - In an episode of The Good Guys, Jack and Dan track down a criminal to a restaurant because of barbecue sauce left at the crime scene.
 When Jack asks Dan how he knows which specific restaurant the criminal ate at, Dan responds, "There's three things I know something about: fast cars, fighting crime, and the various good barbecue in the Dallas metroplex."